Japanese destroyer Asagumo (1937): Battle of the Bismarck Sea

-After repairs were completed in late May, Asagumo was based at Paramushiro in the Kurile Islands.
+Just one day later, Minegumo was torpedoed and sunk by the destroyer USS Waller at the battle of the Blackett Strait.
+Natsugumo had been sunk by aircraft earlier at the battle of Cape Esperance, while Yamagumo had been crippled by a mine early into the war and reassigned to local patrol duties.
+These three events left Asagumo as the sole ship of destroyer division 9.
+As a result, at the start of April the destroyers Shirakumo and Usugumo were relocated to desdiv 9 and placed under Asagumo's command.
+During the remainder of March and first week of April, she made several transport runs to reinforce the Japanese position at Kolombangara, before returning to Yokosuka for repairs on 13 April.
+Asagumo left Yokosuka on 21 May, and spent the rest of the month on patrol and escort duties in Paramushiro, and on 7 June she escorted Shirakumo - having been damaged in a collision with the destroyer Numakaze - to Paramushiro, and immediately afterwards commander Iwahashi was reassigned to the destroyer squadron 1 staff, with commander Shibayama Kazuo taking charge of the destroyer.

+On 7 July, Asagumo took part in a troop evacuation run from Kiska, but this operation was aborted due to bad weather as she returned to base 10 days later.
+From 22 July to 1 August, she home strucked a successful evacuation run from Kiska, before escorting the heavy cruiser Maya to Yokosuka.
+Asagumo then sailied to Ominato where she spent the following 2 month in local patrol duties.
+At the end of October, Asagumo was reassigned to destroyer division 10, consisting of the destroyers Kazagumo and Akigumo, and now Asagumo.
+She then returned to Yokosuka for maintenance, where her X turret was removed and replaced with a pair of triple 25 mm guns, along with other AA and radar upgrades.

 She participated in the Japanese retreat from Kiska Island in July and returned to Yokosuka with Maya in briefly in August.
 At the end of October, she was reassigned to the IJN 3rd Fleet.
 She was also modified by the removal of her X-turret, which was replaced by two triple Type 96 25 mm AT/AA Guns.

 Asagumo returned to Truk in early January 1944 to escort the battleship Yamato back to Kure Naval Arsenal.
 She returned to Singapore with the carriers Shōkaku and Zuikaku in February, returning with Zuikaku to Kure in March and back again to Singapore.
 She escorted a convoy to Tawitawi in May, from which she escorted the battleship Fusō to Davao.
 During the Battle of the Philippine Sea in June, she was part of Admiral Ozawa's force, but sent on detached duty to Okinawa owing to fuel problems.
 In July, she returned to Manila, and was in Brunei in mid-October.